composer-synchronizer/examples/README.md

 - Configuration sections => depends on the project type

 **Local configuration**
-Local package has the configuration stored in the composer-synchronizer directory.
+In this example configuration is stored in the composer-synchronizer directory directly in the package repository.
 From this directory, the configuration is copied into the target project directory.
-The directories like src and tests are just dummy repositories.
+Directories like src and tests are just dummy directories.

 **Remote configuration**

 Is stored in the following structure
-`<package name>/<version>/<versioned project type>` => `some/package/1.0/nette2`
+`<package name>/<version>/<versioned project type>` => `some/package/1.0/nette2` and is downloaded if the local configuration wasn't found.